Anna Akana: YouTube

+Akana creates both comedy and documentary YouTube videos.
+In 2014, Akana was listed on New Media Rockstars Top 100 Channels, ranked at #72.
+In that same year, Akana attempted to make one short film a month.
+She created and starred in six short films.
+Akana has starred in various other short films, and she has since continued to create short films.
 In 2014, Akana formed a comedy music duo, Cat Benatar, with fellow comedian and writer Megan Rosati.
 (The duo's name is wordplay for the pop singer Pat Benatar.)

-Akana creates both comedy and documentary YouTube videos.
-In 2014, Akana was listed on New Media Rockstars Top 100 Channels, ranked at #72.
-In that same year, Akana decided to focus more on her skills as a director and attempted to make one short film a month.
-While she did not reach her goal of twelve short films, she did make six short films which were received well by her YouTube audience.
-Akana starred in all of her short films and has starred in various other short films, and she has since continued to create short films.
+In reviewing her video, "Why Guys Like Asian Girls" (which references "Yellow Fever", a term for an Asian fetish), Cate Matthews of The Huffington Post wrote: "A step-by-step takedown of 'yellow fever' or the desire to date Asian women often accompanied by bizarre, offensive attempts to do so, could start the healing.
+Luckily for us, YouTuber Anna Akana was more than up to the video-making task."
+In reviewing her video, "How to Deal with a Breakup", MTV wrote: "In this sketch, comedian Anna Akana envisions the flurry of activity inside the cranial command center of a newly single dumpee."

 One of her short films, Miss Earth, was partially financed by Brian Grazer and Ron Howard's production company, New Form Digital.
 It was part of the 2014 Incubator, a series to showcase and produce original stories by YouTube Creators and filmmakers.
 Miss Earth was later adapted into a web series, Miss 2059, and released on Verizon's go90 app in June 2016, with a second season released in late 2017.

 Akana executive produced and starred as the lead role in the original comedy-drama web television series Youth & Consequences, created by Jason Ubaldi and released in March 2018 on YouTube Red.
 She is also the host of the web series Crash Course Business: Entrepreneurship beginning in August 2019.

-On October 10, 2019 she was featured in a 30 minute YouTube documentary created by SoulPancake in collaboration with Funny or Die wherein a variety of comedians discuss mental health called Laughing Matters.
+On October 10, 2019, she was featured in a 30-minute YouTube documentary created by SoulPancake in collaboration with Funny or Die wherein a variety of comedians discuss mental health called Laughing Matters.